RenaSchott/Project5-MyBag/README.md

     - Gitpod
         - was used to write the code and commit it to GitHub
     - Heroku
         - was used to deploy the project
+    - Validator W3
+        - was used to validate the HTML
+    - Validator W3C
+        - was used to validate the CSS
-    - ElephantSQL
+    - JSHint
-        - was used for storing the database
+        - was used to validate the JavaScript
     - CI Python Linter
         - was used for finding errors
+    - AWS (Amazon Web services (S3))
+        - was used to host staic and media files
     - Wordtracker
         - was used for long-tail keyword testing
     - Languagetool
         - was used to check the spelling and grammar in the README file.
+    - Stripe
+        - was used as online payment platform
+    - Gmail
+        - was used for real email sending
+    - Mailchimp
+        - was used for automated newsletter subscription
+    - Sitemap generator
+        - was used for better SEO
+    - Privacy Policy Generator
+        - was used for SEO

 ## Testing